| Read Time: 6 minutes | Personal Injury

 Most cases still settle before reaching trial, but filing a lawsuit sends a strong message that you are serious about obtaining full compensation.

-What Factors Can Delay a Personal Injury Settlement?
+What Factors Can Delay a New Jersey Personal Injury Settlement?

 Personal injury claims can face delays for many reasons.
 Common causes include: